MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 # Quick Tour

-Morphia wraps the mongodb Java driver so some level of familiarity with using the driver can be helpful.
+Morphia wraps the MongoDB Java driver so some level of familiarity with using the driver can be helpful.
 Morphia does its best to abstract much of that away but if something is confusing, please consult the Java driver [documentation](http://mongodb.github
 .io/mongo-java-driver/) as well.